physcodestyle/official-website/src/content/news/2018-09-25-teacher-for-russia.en.md

 type: 'news'
 aim: 'all'
-title: 'The project Teacher for Russia is looking for an Ambassador to VSU' 'description: 'The project Teacher for Russia is looking for an Ambassador to VSU.'
+title: 'The project Teacher for Russia is looking for an Ambassador to VSU'
-'images:
+description: 'The project Teacher for Russia is looking for an Ambassador to VSU.'
+images:
   - src: '/images/volunteer.png'
     alt: 'Project Teach for Russia is looking for a Ambassador at VSU'
     type: 'image'